yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 ```

-Next, create a model called Test with name attribute:
+Next, create a model called Test with a name attribute:

 ```
 rails g model Test name